Blueprint Travelers - Travel Site

 Where to StayYour Day in Colonia del SacramentoFood Options in Colonia del Sacramento

 Colonia del Sacramento is a 1.5 hour ferry away from Buenos Aires or a 2 hour bus from Montevideo.
 Because of how close it is to these two locations, it is very possible to do a day trip to this colonial town.
-However, I do recommend spending a night or two.
+However, we recommend spending a night or two.
 The empty town in the morning is truly peaceful and it is nice to spend a full day there.
 You can read more about transit to and from Colonia del Sacramento here.

 Where to Stay